 BS_CV_MAX is a parameter broadcast in the system information, the division operation is non-integer and results in zero only for (TBC - BSN' - 1) = 0.

-The CV for an uplink EC-EGPRS TBF is calculated as follows:
+The CV for an uplink EC TBF is calculated as follows:

 where:

 TBC = total number of RLC data blocks currently to be transmitted in the TBF.